I was diagnosed at just three years of age on the 24th of February 1992.

 When I was first diagnosed, not much was known about NF and since my siblings didn’t have it and I had a spontaneous case, we were perfect candidates.

-Over 17 years, I have had more than eight surgeries.
 I had my first surgery in 2004 when I was 15.
 It was to remove numerous tumours from my hand that were causing a bit of discomfort.
 This was a trial surgery for me to see how much damage was left.
 Since I wasn’t left handed, it was a good starting point.
+In 2012 I had surgery to remove a neurofibroma from inside my neck.
+It stuck out quite a bit and looked like a golf ball size lump on the side of my neck.
+This same scar was used later on (in 2015) to remove another one from between my shoulder and neck.
 This was followed by another surgery on my finger which required a nerve graft from a vein in my wrist, this surgery was done in 2013.

 In 2017, I had an intercostal neurofibroma which was touching my lung.
 Once again, I didn’t know it was there, but it showed up on a PET scan.
 I remember my surgeon asking what I was doing in the next two weeks.
 I told him I was going back to work (I'd just gotten home from the UK) and he said, “no you’re not, you need surgery”.
 It was my first surgery without Mum in the country (she was due back in 2 months) so my younger sister came with me.

 In many ways I have been fortunate to be able to address many of the major issues raised by my NF through surgery, but this has not been the case with my most recent diagnosis.